andrewcooke/choochoo/docs/rtree.md

 ## Split Algorithm

 All three algorithms from the paper are implemented.
-As can be seen from the figures below, quadratic gives results close to exponential.
+As can be seen from the figures below, quadratic gives results close to exponential and consistently better than linear.
-Timing measurements indicate quadratic has a similar speed to linear for node groups of size 4-8.

 ![Linear packing](rtree-linear.png)
 ![Quadratic packing](rtree-quadratic.png)